joe-at-fiziico/aclTutorialRename/README.md

     Use mongodb viwer to get the value of 'id' and 'fk'.
     'fk' is the _id of chainStore.

+A3.
+In order to use the relation model api we need to explicit declare the acl.
+    Click on the link 'GET /bosses/{id}/chainStores/{fk}' on explorer and the url bar in browser can find the string 'bosses/prototype_findById_chainStores', use the string to define the acl.
+    Remember to restart loopback appilication apply the new setting of acl.

 Loopback ACL tutorial